 Do the visual quality of Wix’s templates not meet your standards?
 Then look no further than Squarespace.
-This website creation platform seriously impressed me with its templates.
+This website creation platform seriously impressed me with its templates, and sites like Wix certainly can’t keep up.
 They’re modern and sleek – so your content or images can play a crucial role in how a website represents itself.

 So, who is Squarespace for?
 Well, Squarespace templates work particularly well for creatives types who need to display art, photos or other media.

 But of course, it would be completely naive to sign up to a website builder, just because “ooooh, the template looks pretty!”